10 Books to Read This Year (for Grace, Growth & Healthy Boundaries)

 9. Boundaries in Marriage – Dr. Henry Cloud (re-read)

 Jeremy and I have been through a lot the past few years, and this book feels like a timely read for 2026.
+Check out Boundaries in Marriage on Amazon.

 10. Boundaries with Teens – Dr. Henry Cloud (re-read)